micheaszmaciag/currencyExchange/README.md

 This Django application provides a REST API for managing and querying currency exchange rates.
 The application fetches the latest rates from the NBP API (Narodowy Bank Polski) and stores them in a local database.
-It also supports historical data tracking via the admin panel, allowing users to view records from up to 30 days in the past.
+It also supports historical data tracking via the admin panel, allowing users to view records from up to 30 days in the past while ignoring weekends when the market is closed.

 ## Features